nielsbot/Orange/README.markdown

     [ OrangeScript scriptWithContext:myObject format:@".height <= 20" ] ;

-You can refer to object instances in Orange script by passing them as arguments:
+You can refer to object instances in Orange script by passing them as additional arguments to the compiler:

     [ OrangeScript scriptWithContext:myObject format:@".title <= %@.title", titleContainer ] ;

-This works a lot like printf arguments...
-The only supported placeholder is `%@`.
+This works like printf...
+Use the `%@` specifier.

 Expressions
 -----------